Migrating custom aspects to Metalama

 - Create a new branch for this work in your source repository.

 - Verify that the projects build without error.
-If possible, address any warning in your code.
+If possible, address any warnings in your code.

 - Verify that all unit tests are successful.

-- When your projects are free of errors, warnings, and failed tests, commit and push.
+- When your projects are free of errors, warnings, and failed tests, commit and push your branch.